-- 18. Except in Road Events: - (a) The Record shall be made in an IAAF certified athletics facility or event site which conforms to Rule 140 with or without roof.
-The construction of the track, runway, landing area and/or throwing circle used shall comply with the specifications in the IAAF Track and Field Facilities Manual.
-For Indoor Records, see also Rule 260.21. - (b) For any Record at any distance of 200m or more to be recognised, the track on which it was made shall not exceed 402.3m (440 yards) and the race shall have started on some part of the perimeter.
-This limitation does not apply to the Steeplechase events where the Water Jump is placed outside a normal 400m track. - (c) The Record for an oval Track Event shall be made in a lane where the running line radius does not exceed 50m, except where the bend is formed with two different radii, in which case the longer of the two arcs should not account for more than 60° of the 180° turn. - (d) Except for Field Events conducted as provided in Rule 147, no performance set by an athlete will be recognised if it has been accomplished during a mixed competition. - 19.
-Records outdoors may be made only on a track which conforms to Rule 160. - 20.
-For World Junior Records: Unless the athlete's date of birth has been previously confirmed by IAAF, the first application on behalf of that athlete shall be accompanied by a copy of his passport, birth certificate or similar official document which confirms his date of birth.
+12. Except in Road Events:

+- (a) The performance shall be made in an IAAF certified athletics facility or at an event site which conforms to Rule 140 or, where applicable, Rule 149.2. - (b) For any performance at any distance of 200m or more to be ratified, the track on which it was made shall not exceed 402.3m (440 yards) and the race shall have started on some

+- part of the perimeter.
+This limitation does not apply to the Steeplechase events where the Water Jump is placed outside a normal 400m track. - (c) A performance in an oval Track Event shall be made in a lane where the running line radius does not exceed 50m, except where the bend is formed with two different radii, in which case the longer of the two arcs should not account for more than 60° of the 180° turn. - (d) A performance made in a Track Event outdoors may be made only on a track which conforms to Rule 160.

-- 21. For World Indoor Records: - (a) The Record shall have been made in an IAAF certified athletics facility or event site, which complies with Rule 211 and 213 as applicable. - (b) For races of 200m and over, the oval track may not have a nominal length of more than 201.2m (220 yards). - (c) The Record may be made on an oval track with a nominal length less than 200m provided that the distance run is within permitted tolerance for the distance. - (d) Any straight track shall comply with Rule 212. - 22.
-For World Records in Running and Race Walking Events: The following conditions must be respected:
+13. For World Indoor Records:

+- (a) The performance shall have been made in an IAAF certified athletics facility or at an event site, which complies with Rule 211 to 213 as applicable. - (b) For races of 200m and over, the oval track may not have a nominal length of more than 201.2m (220 yards). - (c) The performance may be made on an oval track with a nominal length less than 200m provided that the distance run is within permitted tolerance for the distance. - (d) Any straight track shall comply with Rule 212.

+14. For World Records in Running and Race Walking Events:

-- (a) The Records shall be timed by official Timekeepers, by an approved Fully Automatic Photo Finish System or Transponder System (see Rule 165). - (b) For races up to and including 800m (including 4 × 200m and 4 × 400m), only performances timed by an approved Fully Automatic Photo Finish System conforming to the relevant sections of Rule 165 shall be accepted. - (c) In the case of a Track Record where Fully Automatic Timing was in operation, the photo finish image and the zero control test must be included in the documentation sent to the IAAF. - (d) For all Records made outdoors up to and including 200m, information concerning wind velocity, measured as indicated in Rules 163.8 to 163.13 inclusive, shall be submitted.
-If the wind velocity, measured in the direction of running, behind the athlete averages more than 2 metres per second, the Record will not be accepted. - (e) In a race run in lanes, no Record will be accepted where the athlete has run on or inside the inner curved border of his lane. - (f) For all Records up to and including 400m (including 4 × 200m and 4 × 400m) under Rules 261 and 263, starting blocks linked to an IAAF approved false start control apparatus under Rule 161.2 must have been used and have functioned correctly so that reaction times were obtained. - 23.
-For World Records set over multiple distances in the same race: - (a) A race shall be stated to be over one distance only. - (b) However, a race based on the distance covered over a given time may be combined with a race over a fixed distance (for example, 1 Hour and 20,000m - see Rule 164.3). - (c) It is permissible for the same athlete to accomplish any number of Records in the same race. - (d) It is permissible for several athletes to accomplish different Records in the same race. - (e) However, it is not permissible for an athlete to be credited with a Record at a shorter distance if he did not finish the full distance of that race. - 24.
-For World Records in Relay Events: - (a) They may be made only by a team, all of whose members are Citizens of a single Member Country.
-Citizenship may be obtained in any of the ways referred to in Rule 5.
+- (a) The performance shall be timed by official Timekeepers, by an approved Fully Automatic Timing and Photo Finish System (for which a zero control test has been undertaken in accordance with Rule 165.19) or Transponder System (see Rule 165.24). - (b) For races up to and including 800m (including 4 × 200m and 4 × 400m), only performances timed by an approved Fully Automatic Timing and Photo Finish System conforming to the relevant sections of Rule 165 shall be ratified. - (c) For performances made outdoors up to and including 200m, information concerning wind velocity, measured as indicated in Rules 163.8 to 163.13 inclusive, shall be submitted.
+If the wind velocity, measured in the direction of running, averages more than 2 metres per second, the performance will not be ratified. - (d) No performance will be accepted where the athlete has infringed Rule 163.3. - (e) For performances up to and including 400m (including 4 × 200m and 4 × 400m) under Rules 261 and 263, starting blocks linked to an IAAF approved Start Information System under Rule 161.2 must have been used and have functioned correctly so that reaction times were obtained and are shown on the results of the event.

+15. For World Records set over multiple distances in the same race:

+- (a) A race shall be stated to be over one distance only. - (b) A race based on the distance covered over a given time may be combined with a race over a fixed distance (for example, 1 Hour and 20.000m - see Rule 164.3). - (c) It is permissible for the same athlete to submit multiple performances for ratification in the same race. - (d) It is permissible for several athletes to submit performances for ratification in the same race. - (e) A performance will not be ratified at a shorter distance if the athlete did not finish the full distance of that race.

+16. For World Records in Relay Events: